slawekpl81/slawekpl81/README.md

 - 👋 Hi, I’m @slawekpl81
-- 👀 I’m interested in programming
+- 👀 I work in a mine and I'm interested in programming.
 - 🌱 I use C++

 <!---